The Torah Codes

 One word, every counting system

-Gematria is a sanctioned instrument — middah 29 of the Baraisa of Thirty-Two Middos, called "appetizers of wisdom" in Avos 3:18.
+Gematria is a sanctioned instrument — rule 29 of the classical Thirty-Two Rules of interpretation, called "appetizers of wisdom" in Pirkei Avos 3:18.
 The Ramak catalogs these systems in Pardes Rimonim, Gate 30.
 Type any Hebrew word:

 About The Torah Codes